henrythemes/jekyll-bootstrap-theme/RNAseqLabs/mapping_reads.md

 Next step is to convert the SAM  file to a BAM file and rename it to a more representable name.
 The most common tool used for this is [Samtools](http://www.htslib.org/doc/samtools.html).
 For more information regarding Samtools follow the link.

+To load the Samtools package on Uppmax, execute

+     module load bioinfo-tools
+     module load samtools

 A good naming praxis is to name the file to correspond what you mapped.
 As an example if you mapped sample 12 using HiSAT2 you should rename the mapped SAM file to a file with the name ``sample12_RAB11FIP5.HiSAT2.bam``.
 The renaming and BAMfile conversion can be done in one step.
 Then to view them you also have to sort the hits and index them.
-You can also get a report on your mapped reads using samtools **idxstats**.
+You can also get a report on your mapped reads using samtools **flagstat**.
 Since the BAM file contains all the information that you have in the SAM file remember to remove the sam file and the unsorted bam file once you are finished.

 	samtools view -bSh -o /path/to/outDir/properName.bam /path/to/fileName.sam
 	#Go to outdir